 Declare your SMTP credentials

-You should specify your Brevo credentials in order to establish a connection between our server and your application.
-You will need to make use of the createTransport obeject to define these values.
+Specify your Brevo credentials to establish a connection between our server and your application.
+Use the createTransport object to define these values.

 1 let transporter = nodemailer.createTransport({